 By Benjamin Franklin

-This column gives education leaders the opportunity to discuss higher education issues.
-For more information contact Jenny Faubert at 920-264-0199 or email@example.com.
+This is a new column that gives educational leaders the opportunity to discuss higher education issues.
+For more information on how to contribute, contact Jenny Faubert at 920-264-0199 or email@example.com.

 Hi, Ben Franklin, here!!!

 As a high-minded, hopefully, enlightened, man I must consider the British perspective of our glorious revolution and a similar condescending attitude playing out in 21st century education.
 The British viewed us colonists as a defiant confederation of self-governing states.
 They did not recognize us as a centralized state on the European model.
 Consequently, we were not treated with the same respect as those European nations.
 Parliament and the Crown treated us as inferior subjects hiding behind their interpretation that the British Constitution proclaimed the colonies as subordinate.
 Well, obviously it was to their own detriment that the elites of England dismissed the value of their colonies and our rights.
 Frankly, the cost to the British empire of losing these valuable assets in America proved to be extraordinary.